Casablanca1942/-Discarded-OrderManagement_frontend/README.md

-This was an unsuccessful attempt and will be replaced by OrderManagement_Frontend_React.
+This was an unsuccessful attempt and will be replaced by OrderRecordApp_React.